KatherineMcConnell/mod_1_lesson_cfus/objects_instances_classes.md

   * What is a method?
 How do we write methods?

     A method is a behavior of a class.
-Methods can be attr_reader automatic methods of attributes or custom methods.
+Methods can be attr_reader automatic methods of attributes or instance (custom) methods.

-    Custom methods be command or query methods while attr_readers are **generally** query methods.
+    INSTANCE(custom) methods be command or query methods while attr_readers are **generally** query methods.

-    Custom Method written:
+    INSTANCE (custom) Method written:
     ```
     class Dog
       attr_reader :type,